WaterfallFMS/waterfall_theme_tester/README.md

 Waterfall data is dynamic and therefore changes.
 We provide the following tags to eliminate static behavior which will break in production.

 #### Link Tags
 We provide the following link tags which should be used in themes instead of links to internal pages.
+There are two types of link tags `x_link` and `x_url`.
+The `x_link` will produce a full HTML link and always require arguments.
+The `x_url` only produces a URL, not a full anchor tag.
+Only `page_url` requires arguments.

 `{% page_url Page title %}` - Finds the page by title (case sensitive) and provides the URL to it.
 If not found it provides the location root or corporate root, depending on site.
 Your IA document should define all the pages for all the sites that are valid.